Partial regularity in nonlocal systems I: Gradient oscillations and Theorems -

-As in Sections \ref{final} in the following, unless differently specified, all the balls will centred at $x\in B_{r_{x_0}/2}(x_{0})$.
-Thanks to \rif{Lipest}, in \rif{holdest22} we can take $\beta=1$ and replace $H$ by $H_2$; in fact, whenever the exponent $\beta$ will appear in the estimates of Section \ref{final}, this will be replaced by $1$.
+As in Sections \ref{final} in the following, unless differently specified, all the balls will be centred at $x\in B_{r_{x_0}/2}(x_{0})$.
+In fact, whenever the exponent $\beta$ will appear in the estimates of Section \ref{final}, this will be replaced by $1$.
 In the rest of the proofs of Theorems \ref{gradreg2}-\ref{gradreg3} the symbol $\lesssim$ will involve constants depending on $\data,\alpha, H_2$ (and on $\nr{f}_{\mathcal{M}^{\frac{n}{2s-1-\alpha}}}$ in the proof of Theorem \ref{gradreg3}), but not on the radii denoted by $\rr$ or $\rr_j$ and neither on the point $x\in B_{r_{x_0}/2}(x_{0})$ considered.
 Occasionally, an additional dependence of the involved constants on $r_{x_0}$ will show up.
 As we are not going to provide final explicit estimates, we are not going to precisely keep track of the constants dependence as we did in the previous proofs, because this is not needed here.
 As a final consequence of the above discussion, the regular set $\Omega_{u}$ for Theorems \ref{gradreg2}-\ref{gradreg3} will be the one already identified in Section \ref{identfinal} for Theorem \ref{gradreg1} (which is in turn the same one identified in Theorem \ref{ureg5} for the choice $\beta=1/2$).
-For clarity of exposition, we begin with the proof of Theorem \ref{gradreg3}, which follows straightforwardly from the arguments developed in Section \ref{final}.
+For clarity of exposition, we begin with the proof of Theorem \ref{gradreg3}, which follows from the arguments developed in Section \ref{final}.
 We then proceed to the more elaborate proof of Theorem \ref{gradreg2}.